Skip to Main Content

 How Much Product is Used During a Mosquito Control Treatment?

-There is a range of application rates used for mosquito control, as detailed on a product label.
-Typically, less than one ounce of formulated product per land acre will be used during a ULV application for mosquito control.
-For reference, a land acre is about equivalent to the size of a football field or three suburban lots.
+There is a wide range of application rates for mosquito control, typically detailed on the product label.
+During a ULV (Ultra-Low Volume) application, less than one ounce of formulated product is usually applied per land acre—roughly the size of a football field or three suburban lots.

 What Chemicals are Used for Mosquito Control?